Fungal nail infection treatment

 ClearChoice with the Harmony XL Pro laser offers clinically proven laser and light-based solutions.
 Treatments target the source of the infection beneath the nail plate, clearing nail fungus within a few short treatment sessions.

-Fungal nail infection can be unsightly, embarrassing on the toenails or fingernails.
-It is known as an extremely stubborn and difficult condition to treat and can last for many years.
+Toenail fungus is a stubborn infection which can be unsightly, embarrassing on the toenails or fingernails.
+It is known as a difficult condition to treat and can last for many years.

 Do I have Fungal Nail Infection?